octocron/megamenu/README.md

 Script for terminal to bring up menu options for system and network information and some other useless things  	(￣▽￣)ノ

 ## Setting It Up
-Place into path environment of terminal app.
-There are several places you can choose to put them.
+Place into path environment of terminal app so that it will be permanently accessible.
+There are several places the scripts can be placed (just megamenu.sh and menu)  These two must be together in the same folder.
 However, do not place scripts directly into /bin /sbin/ /usr/bin or /usr/sbin.
 Sure, they will function there, but they may overwrite an existing function when placed or during an update.
 It is best to avoid $PATH conflicts.
 Here are some safe options, including Recommended!